alpic-ai/mcp-eval/README.md

 - `input_prompt`: the initial prompt to send to the assistant from which the response should be evaluated
 - `expected_tool_call`: an object detailing the expected tool to be called with:
   - `tool_name`: the name as advertized by the MCP server of the tool to be called
-  - `parameters`: the expected set of parameters the tool is expected to be called with
+  - `parameters`: the expected set of parameters the tool is expected to be called with.
+Only these specified properties will be checked during comparison with the actual tool call.
+Extra properties set by the model will not cause the test to fail.

 ```yml
 test_cases: